daweim0/proxy-simulation/README.md

     az connectedk8s connect -n <cluster-name> -g <resource-group> --proxy-https http://azureuser:<prefix>Password1234%@<proxybasic-ip-address>:3128 --proxy-http http://azureuser:<prefix>Password1234%@<proxybasic-ip-address>:3128 --proxy-skip-range 10.96.0.0/16
     ```

-4. Follow these [instructions](#extensions-and-proxy) for making your extensions proxy ready.
+4. Follow these [instructions](#extensions-and-proxy) for adding outbound proxy support to your extension.

 ### Testing with proxy + cert

-1. Access console of the <prefix>-proxycertvm VM by using `Serial Console` on the resource blade of the VM with the following credentials
+1. SSH into the `<prefix>-clustervm` VM by running the following command:

     ```bash
-    username: azureuser
-    password: <prefix>Password1234%
+    ssh azureuser@<public-IP-address-of-proxycertvm>
     ```

 2. Run `cat myCert.crt`.
 Copy the contents of this file.
+3. Exit from this SSH session by running `exit`
-3. Access console of the <prefix>-clustervm VM by using `Serial Console` on the resource blade of the VM with the following credentials:
+4. SSH into the `<prefix>-clustervm` VM by running the following command:

     ```bash
-    username: azureuser
-    password: <prefix>Password1234%
+    ssh azureuser@<public-IP-address-of-clustervm>
     ```

-4. Save the contents of the above mentioned file as `myCert.crt` in the home directory.
+5. Save the contents of the above mentioned file as `myCert.crt` in the home directory.
-5. If the cluster is already Arc connected, delete the connectedCluster resource and agents by running the following command:
+6. If the cluster is already Arc connected, delete the connectedCluster resource and agents by running the following command:

     ```bash
     az connectedk8s delete -n <cluster-name> -g <resource-group>
     ```

-6. Run the following command to onboard this cluster to Arc:
+7. Run the following command to onboard this cluster to Arc:

     ```bash
     az connectedk8s connect -n <cluster-name> -g <resource-group> --proxy-https http://<proxycert-ip-address>:3128 --proxy-http http://<proxycert-ip-address>:3128 --proxy-skip-range 10.96.0.0/16 --proxy-cert ./myCert.crt
     ```

-7. Follow these [instructions](#extensions-and-proxy) for making your extensions proxy ready.
+8. Follow these [instructions](#extensions-and-proxy) for adding outbound proxy support to your extension.

-### Extensions and proxy
+## Extensions and proxy

 Currently proxy parameters are not propagated from connectedCluster resource to the extensions deployed on them (this is in our backlog).
 In the interim, please take in the proxy parameters as protected configuration settings on the extension and leverage the same to hydrate proxy related values in your Helm chart.
 Protected configuration settings is recommended over configuration settings as values for --proxy-https or --proxy-http could contain username and password when basic auth is set up for the proxy server.